 Temecula will close Old Town streets for restaurant social distancing plan

-The Temecula City Council at its meeting Tuesday, June 9, approved a plan to shut down Old Town Front Street and two other roadways in Old Town temporarily to allow restaurants to move tables outside to maintain social distancing standards as much as possible as coronavirus-related restrictions on business begin to be lifted.
+Plans approved by Temecula City Council earlier this month to shut down Old Town Front Street and two other roadways in Old Town temporarily to allow restaurants to move tables outside to maintain social distancing standards as much as possible as coronavirus-related restrictions on business begin to be lifted have been placed into action.

-The plan calls for Old Town Front Street, along with Fourth and Fifth streets, to be closed to vehicular traffic beginning Wednesday, June 17.
-Old Town Front Street will be shut down between Second and Sixth streets, while Fourth and Fifth streets will be closed betwee...
+Old Town Front Street, along with Fourth and Fifth streets, are closed to vehicular traffic and Old Town Front Street down between Second and Sixth streets, while Fourth and Fifth streets between Mercedes Street and the Murrieta Creek are now temporarily...

 For access to this article please sign in or subscribe.